ManiGhazaee/arrayy/README.md

 # arrayy

-Stack-allocated fixed-size array with useful methods like push & pop on top of Rust's `[T; L]` array.
+Stack-allocated fixed-size array with useful methods on top of Rust's `[T; L]` type.

 ## Methods